-- An ability to convey ideas and information via written language (e.g. reports), oral communication (e.g. public speaking/presentations/workshops), and active listening (e.g. listening to understand). - Strong interpersonal skills. - Experience in organizing conferences would be an asset. - Bilingualism in French/English is an asset (for workshops and presentations).

-Background in OSSTF/FEESO or Community Organization Structures of Governance

-- Knowledge of OSSTF/FEESO or community organization structures of governance is an asset. - Knowledge or experience with strategic planning is an asset.
+- An ability to convey ideas and principles of equity, anti-racism and anti-oppression via written language (e.g. reports), oral communication (e.g. public speaking/presentations/workshops), and active listening (e.g. listening to understand). - Strong interpersonal skills. - Experience in organizing conferences would be an asset. - Bilingualism in French/English is an asset (for workshops and presentations). - Background in OSSTF/FEESO or Community Organization Structures of Governance. - Knowledge of OSSTF/FEESO or community organization structures of governance is an asset. - Knowledge or experience with strategic planning and the role that is plays in the larger structure of the Federation is an asset.